Ex-US Rep. Anthony Weiner pleads guilty in sexting case

 NEW YORK (AP) — Former U.S. Rep. Anthony Weiner, whose penchant for sexting strangers ended his political career and sparked a probe that upended the presidential race, pleaded guilty Friday to a sex charge, tearfully apologizing for communications with a 15-year-old girl that he said destroyed his “life’s dream in public service.”

-Weiner pleaded guilty to a single count of transmitting sexual material to a minor, admitting he began exchanging online messages with the girl in January 2015 and engaged in obscene communications that included “sharing explicit images and encouraging her to engage in sexually explicit conduct.”
+Weiner, who could go to prison, pleaded guilty to a single count of transmitting obscene material to a minor.
+He admitted exchanging online messages with the girl beginning in January 2015 and “sharing explicit images and encouraging her to engage in sexually explicit conduct.”

 “I have a sickness, but I do not have an excuse,” he said.

-Pleading to the charge, which will require that he register as a sex offender, exposes him to a sentence of up to 10 years in prison, but Weiner signed a plea agreement with prosecutors in which he agreed not to appeal any sentence between 21 and 27 months in prison.
+Pleading to the charge, which requires him to register as a sex offender, could bring a sentence of up to 10 years.
+But Weiner is likely to serve a much shorter term if he is sentenced to prison.
+He signed a plea agreement with prosecutors in which he agreed not to appeal any sentence between 21 and 27 months in prison.
 His lawyer can request leniency at a sentencing scheduled for Sept.
 8.

 Wearing his wedding ring and a dark blue suit with a maroon tie, Weiner read from a prepared statement after U.S. District Judge Loretta A. Preska addressed him: “Tell me what you did, sir.”